 Also, by using MiFi

-modems, they keep the WiFi access available
+(although USB modems are also available), they keep the WiFi access

 for anyone to connect to.
 What this means is that if you're

 using your FreedomPop free broadband Internet access in a public place

 (ex. a coffee shop), others will be able to connect to it.

 They can then sign up for free access (i.e. get their own

 modem).
 If they do, FreedomPop will give you additional free